simulogics/airlinesim-docs/content/docs/user-interface/settings/index.en.md

 ### Your Profile

-The Your Profile section provides data such as the account's username and status.
+The Your Profile section provides data such as the account's username and status (trial period / premium).
 On the right, you'll find a list of your holdings and subsidiaries in the game world.

 ### Your Holdings